 Stop the ships from crashing into the rocks with our Semaphore inspired video game!
 Use your webcam and wave your arms to semaphore different letters and save the ships from sinking.

 Celebrate Tendring’s maritime heritage and experiment with exciting new technology by playing games and learning local history.
-This new interactive website is part of Signals’ Talk Time project and made possible with a National Lottery Heritage Fund.
+This new interactive website is part of Signals’ Talk Time project and made possible with a National Lottery Heritage Fund and Essex 2020.

 The new Signals semaphore website celebrates Tendring’s maritime history by reimagening the technology to play games using a webcam and the various semaphore positions.
 Built by University of Essex MSc Artificial Intelligence student Benjamin Tilbury whilst on placement with Signals, the website uses a webcam to track arm movements and translate their position into semaphore signals.
 Players must spell words in time to prevent ships crashing into rocks or use the endless mode for creative writing with movement.